Marburg virus disease: Prevention

+Marburgviruses are highly infectious, but not very contagious.
+They do not get transmitted by aerosol during natural MVD outbreaks.
+Due to the absence of an approved vaccine, prevention of MVD therefore relies predominantly on quarantine of confirmed or high probability cases, proper personal protective equipment, and sterilization and disinfection.

+Vaccine development

 There are currently no Food and Drug Administration-approved vaccines for the prevention of MVD.
 Many candidate vaccines have been developed and tested in various animal models.
 Of those, the most promising ones are DNA vaccines or based on Venezuelan equine encephalitis virus replicons, vesicular stomatitis Indiana virus (VSIV) or filovirus-like particles (VLPs) as all of these candidates could protect nonhuman primates from marburgvirus-induced disease.
 DNA vaccines have entered clinical trials.

-Marburgviruses are highly infectious, but not very contagious.
-They do not get transmitted by aerosol during natural MVD outbreaks.
-Due to the absence of an approved vaccine, prevention of MVD therefore relies predominantly on quarantine of confirmed or high probability cases, proper personal protective equipment, and sterilization and disinfection.
+There is not yet an approved vaccine, because of economic factors in vaccine development, and because filoviruses killed few before the 2010s.

 Endemic zones

 The natural maintenance hosts of marburgviruses remain to be identified unequivocally.
 However, the isolation of both MARV and RAVV from bats and the association of several MVD outbreaks with bat-infested mines or caves strongly suggests that bats are involved in Marburg virus transmission to humans.
 Avoidance of contact with bats and abstaining from visits to caves is highly recommended, but may not be possible for those working in mines or people dependent on bats as a food source.